MicroTransponder

 Alpha9 Theranostics is a biopharma company that focuses on radiotherapeutics for the treatment of solid and hematologic malignancies.
 The company is creating a strong pipeline of radiopharmaceuticals to target solid and hematologic malignancies.
 Its systematic approach to radiotherapeutic design is fueled by a toolbox of technologies and chemistries, which offers broad potential for expansion into a multitude of oncology targets.
 Alpha9 Theranostics was founded in 2019 and is headquartered in Vancouver, Canada.

 Opna Bio is a clinical-stage biopharmaceutical company dedicated to the discovery and development of innovative oncology therapeutics.
-The company focuses on creating new drugs that target the hallmarks of cancer, specifically addressing immune suppression mechanisms that facilitate the growth of cancer cells.
-By disrupting these processes, Opna Bio aims to provide physicians with more effective treatment options for cancer patients, enhancing the overall efficacy of cancer care.
+The company focuses on creating new drugs that target the hallmarks of cancer, particularly addressing immune suppression mechanisms that contribute to cancer cell growth.
+By developing therapies that aim to disrupt these processes, Opna Bio seeks to provide physicians with more effective treatment options for cancer patients, thereby advancing the standard of care in oncology.

 CG Oncology